ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 Directly after impact, the object ball has a non-zero velocity and no spin.
 Yet quickly over time, the ball transitions from "sliding" across the cloth (no spin) to "rolling" across the cloth (yes spin).
 I hope it's convincing footage.

-So to wrap things up, in a model where spin is ignored, you can imagine that instead of the frictional force being applied at the PoC, it's applied at the ball's center.
+Wrapping things up for this model, where spin is ignored, you can imagine that instead of the frictional force being applied at the PoC, it's applied at the ball's center.
 Then, there is no torque on the ball, and therefore no spin.
-Yet there is still a mechanism that slows the balls down, so it checks that box for realism.
+This provides a mechanisms that slows the balls down, so it checks that box for realism.
 This is the kind of model you can expect from a pool game that offers a primitive "overhead" perspective, since it provides a passable playing experience for beginners and is simple to code.